-China will continue to search solutions and take practices on the reduction of global remittance costs towards our target, with high priority on financial consumer protection and financial literacy for remittance.
+China will continue to search solutions and take practices on the reduction of remittance costs towards our target.
 More efforts will be made to enable the efficiency, transparency and competitiveness of remittance service through traditional and new digital channels and methods, with consideration of risk management.
+Attention should be also paid on financial consumer protection and financial literacy for remittance.

-2017 Country plan for reducing remittance transfer costs
+2019 Country plan for reducing remittance transfer costs

-Explore digital channels and methods of remittance service by leveraging information technology.

-- Ensure effective anti-money laundering/counter terrorism financing (AML/CTF) compliance programs that comply with international standards. - Continue to conduct research on customer behavior of remittance services to improve remittance service provision. - Encourage both public- and private-sector-led awareness building campaigns to boost financial literacy and capability of remittance consumers. - Strengthen consumer financial protection, if needed, to provide for fair cancellation and error-resolution rights, as well as for improved data protection. - Require remittance service providers (RSPs) to clearly display and disseminate up-todate and complete information on remittance transfer costs and terms, including fees, as well as recourse mechanisms. - Enable consumers to compare transfer costs via a remittance price database or other measures that increase cost transparency and improve consumers' understanding of the terms offered by RSPs operating in the corridor.
+- Explore digital channels and methods of remittance service by leveraging information technology. - Ensure effective anti-money laundering/counter terrorism financing (AML/CTF) compliance programs that comply with international standards. - Continue to conduct research on customer behavior of remittance services to improve remittance service provision. - Encourage both public- and private-sector-led awareness building campaigns to boost financial literacy and capability of remittance consumers. - Strengthen consumer financial protection, if needed, to provide for fair cancellation and error-resolution rights, as well as for improved data protection. - Require remittance service providers (RSPs) to clearly display and disseminate up-todate and complete information on remittance transfer costs and terms, including fees, as well as recourse mechanisms. - Enable consumers to compare transfer costs via a remittance price database or other measures that increase cost transparency and improve consumers' understanding of the terms offered by RSPs operating in the corridor.